multitudes/42-miniRT/README.md

 It is a group project.
 The team is composed of two students.

 Multithreading is allowed when doing the bonus part.
+You can read more [here](multithreading.md).

 ## The Math behind our mini raytracer